mastergray/ai/dl-model-overview.md

 7. **AdaGrad**: AdaGrad is another adaptive learning rate algorithm that scales the learning rate of each parameter based on the historical sum of squared gradients.
 It gives larger updates to parameters with smaller gradients, which can be helpful in dealing with sparse data or when different features have significantly different scales.

 These are just a few examples of optimization algorithms used in deep learning.
 The choice of optimization algorithm depends on factors such as the problem being solved, the size of the dataset, the complexity of the model, and the computational resources available.
 Each optimization algorithm has its strengths and limitations, and selecting the appropriate algorithm can significantly impact the training efficiency and performance of deep learning models.

-### How ADAM works

-The ADAM optimization algorithm maintains exponentially decaying average of past gradients and their squares, which are used to update the parameters.
-The algorithm incorporates two main concepts: momentum and adaptive learning rates.

-Here's a high-level overview of how ADAM works:

-1. Initialization: Initialize the parameters (weights and biases) of the neural network and set initial values for the first and second moment estimates.

-2. Compute Gradients: Calculate the gradients of the parameters with respect to the loss function using backpropagation during a forward-backward pass on a mini-batch of training data.

-3. Update First and Second Moments: Update the first moment estimate (mean of the gradients) and the second moment estimate (mean of the squared gradients) using exponential decay.
-These estimates are similar to the concepts of momentum and RMSprop, respectively.

-4. Bias Correction: Since the moment estimates are initialized with zeros and the updates occur in the beginning, they tend to be biased towards zero.
-To counteract this bias, a bias correction step is performed to adjust the moment estimates.

-5. Update Parameters: Finally, the parameters (weights and biases) of the neural network are updated using the bias-corrected moment estimates and the learning rate.

-The adaptive learning rates in ADAM allow it to automatically adjust the learning rate for each parameter based on the magnitude of their respective gradients and the estimated second moments.
-This helps in accelerating the convergence and improving the optimization process.

-ADAM has gained popularity in deep learning due to its effectiveness in a wide range of tasks.
-It combines the benefits of momentum optimization, which helps in faster convergence and escaping local minima, with the adaptive learning rates of RMSprop, which provides robustness to different scales of gradients.

 ## Applications